egandavidpatrick-del/project-navigator/README.md

 ##  Overview

-Project Navigator is a full-stack teams web application designed to help organisations manage their project directories through a modern, interface.
+Project Navigator is a full-stack web application designed to help organisations manage their project directories through a modern, intuitive interface.

-The application demonstrates teams software development practices by combining secure authentication, role-based access control, and an intuitive user experience.
-It was built as a comprehensive portfolio project to showcase the design and implementation of a scalable business application using modern web technologies.
+The application demonstrates professional software development practices by combining secure authentication, role-based access control, and a user-friendly experience.
+It was developed as a comprehensive portfolio project to showcase the design and implementation of a scalable business application using modern web technologies.

-Whether managing multiple project directories, or administering users, Project Navigator provides a structured and extensible platform that reflects many of the features found in real-world teams systems.
+Whether managing multiple project directories, collaborating with team members, or administering users, Project Navigator provides a structured and extensible platform that reflects the functionality and architecture of real-world enterprise systems.

 ## At a Glance